Bicameral mentality: Regarding Homeric psychology

 Eric Robertson Dodds wrote about how ancient Greek thought may have not included rationality as defined by modern culture.
 In fact, the Greeks may have known that an individual did things, but the reason they did things was attributed to divine externalities, such as gods or daemons.
 Bruno Snell in 1953 thought that in Homeric Greek psychology there was no sense of self in the modern sense.
 Snell then describes how Greek culture "self-realized" the modern "intellect".
-Arthur William Hope Adkins, building on Snell's work, wrote about how ancient Greek civilization developed ego-centered psychology as an adaptation to living in city-states, before which the living in Homeric oikos did not require such integrated thought processes.
+A. W. H. Adkins, building on Snell's work, wrote about how ancient Greek civilization developed ego-centered psychology as an adaptation to living in city-states, before which the living in Homeric oikos did not require such integrated thought processes.

 Regarding neurological models

 The neurological model in The Origin of Consciousness in the Breakdown of the Bicameral Mind is a radical neuroscientific hypothesis that was based on research novel at the time, mainly on Michael Gazzaniga's split-brain experiments and left-brain interpreter theory.
 The more general idea of a "divided self" (contrasted with a "unitary self") has found support from psychological and neurological studies.